We encourage you to familiarize yourself with how the security permissions in IT Glue work.

 Clients/Contractors – You’ve signed with a new client “Happy Frog” and you would like to give their CEO John access to their assets in IT Glue.
 In this scenario, you would grant John access to Happy Frog (with a Lite role) and then set stricter security on any passwords or other assets in the client container that John should not see.

-Setting permissions on specific assets
+Setting permissions for assets

-Permissions to assets within an organization can be managed by end users with editing right sand access to the containing organization.
+Permissions to assets within an organization can be managed by end users with editing rights and access to the containing organization.
 One of two security levels can be applied:

 - Same permissions as the containing organization.
 This is the default option.

 - Restrict access to specific groups and users only.
 This is an elevated security level.
-Only users with access to the organization can be chosen.

 - Scroll down to the Security section.